bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/render-elements.md

-We call this a “root” DOM node because everything inside it will be managed by React DOM.
+We call this a "root" DOM node because everything inside it will be managed by React DOM.